DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial8.md

 - A contrarian buys stocks that have not performed well in the past

 **c.
-International diversification and domestic diversification**
-- Portfolio theory teaches us that diversification pays off, if we stick with domestic securities, this is domestic diversification
-- If we move to foreign securities this is international diversification
+International diversification and domestic diversification** Portfolio theory teaches us that diversification pays off.
+If we stick with domestic securities, this is domestic diversification.
+If, as we should, we move to foreign securities as well, this is international diversification.

 > - Excessive optimism about prospects of domestic market
 >   - Comfort seeking and familiarity